mongoose13/fling-units/README.md

 Abstract away the specific units your code needs by passing around the encapsulated types.
-It doesn't matter which units each portion of your code requires; they can be combined seamlessly:
+It doesn't matter which units each portion of your code requires; you can combine them seamlessly:

 ```dart
 Distance computeTotalDistanceWithWiggleRoom(final Distance targetDistance) {